Hilda of Whitby: Legends

 A local legend says that when sea birds fly over the abbey they dip their wings in honour of Saint Hilda.
 Another legend tells of a plague of snakes which Hilda turned to stone, supposedly explaining the presence of ammonite fossils on the shore.
-It was not unknown for local "artisans" to carve snakes' heads onto ammonites, and sell these "relics" as proof of her miracle.
+Local artisans carved snakes' heads onto ammonites, and sold these as relics, "evidence" of her miracle.

 In fact, the ammonite genus Hildoceras takes its scientific name from St. Hilda.
 The coat of arms of nearby Whitby includes three such 'snakestones', and depictions of ammonites appear in the shield of the University of Durham's College of St Hild and St Bede.

 A carved ammonite stone is set into the wall by the entrance to the former chapel of St Hild's College, Durham, which later became part of the College of St Hild and St Bede.
 The coat of arms of St. Hilda's College, Oxford, includes a curled snake, and the ammonite is used by the college as a symbol.

 Veneration

 The veneration of Hilda from an early period is attested by the inclusion of her name in the calendar of Saint Willibrord, written at the beginning of the 8th century.
 According to one tradition, her relics were translated to Glastonbury by King Edmund; another tradition holds that Saint Edmund brought her relics to Gloucester.

 In the Roman Catholic Church, the feast day of Saint Hilda is 17 November.
-In some parts of the Anglican Communion, her feast (Lesser Festival) is on 18 November, while in some others, such as the Anglican Church of Australia, it is on 17 November.
+In some parts of the Anglican Communion, her feast, a Lesser Festival, is on 18 November, while in some others, such as the Anglican Church of Australia, it is on 17 November.
 In the Church of England however, it is kept on 19 November.
 In the calendar approved for formerly Anglican Personal Ordinariate and Pastoral Provision parishes in the Roman Catholic Church, the feast day of Saint Hilda is celebrated on 23 June, together with those of Saint Ethelreda, Abbess of Ely (died 679), and Saint Mildred, Abbess of Minster-in-Thanet (died ca. 700).

 Patronage

-Hilda is considered one of the patron saints of learning and culture, including poetry, due to her patronage of Cædmon.
+Hilda of Whitby is considered one of the patron saints of learning and culture, including poetry, due to her patronage of Cædmon.
 Saint Hilda is the patron saint of the National Cathedral School for Girls in Washington, D.C.

-In addition, St Hilda's College, Oxford, established in 1893 for female students, remained with that status for more than 100 years, before turning co-educational when it was deemed that the percentage of women studying at Oxford had risen to near 50 percent.
+In addition, St Hilda's College, Oxford, established in 1893 for female students, remained with that status for more than 100 years, before turning co-educational when it was deemed that the percentage of women studying at Oxford had risen to near 50 per cent.
 The symbol of the college is the ammonite of St Hilda and during the centenary, 100 silver ammonites were created; now proudly owned by alumnae of the college in honour of St. Hilda's achievements - and those of the first 100 years of female students at the college.

 Iconography

-St Hilda is generally depicted with a pastoral staff and carrying an abbey church.
+Saint Hilda is generally depicted with a pastoral staff and carrying an abbey church.
 Often, there are ammonites at her feet.